wp-plugins/rickroll/readme.txt

 My Tivo box died and I was a little bored.

 = Why does my video switch to YouTube? =
-Becuase not every video site has a self-hosted Rickroll, so in those instances, it defaults to the YouTube 'official' RickRoll video.
+Because not every video site has a self-hosted Rickroll, so in those instances, it defaults to the YouTube 'official' RickRoll video.

 == Changelog ==